Jena Malone biography

 Unlike many child actors whose parents choose which scripts they'll accept, Jena had always read them herself, and her mother left the choice completely up to her.
 Jena even turned down several blockbusters, explaining, "I didn't really understand why I had more of a connection to Bastard Out of Carolina than, say, The Parent Trap.
 Then I realized it was because I'm not really good at playing a normal person."

-Her main hobby is photography and she hopes to study it at college one day.
+Jena's main hobby is photography and she hopes to study it at college one day.
 To keep in shape, she practices kickboxing.
 She also loves reading.
-Jena currently lives in an apartment in Hollywood.
+She currently lives in an apartment in Hollywood.